abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

    - `Python-3.6.15` source
 4. Enter into openssl-1.1.0l source directory and build
    ```
-   cd openssl-1.1.0l && ./config  -march=native --prefix=$PWD.bin && make -j3 && make install
+   cd openssl-1.1.0l && ./config -march=native --prefix=$PWD.bin && make -j && make install
    ```
    Notice `$PWD.bin`.
-This suffixes it as `openssl-1.1.0lbin` and during `make install` operation automatically being created
+This suffixes it as `openssl-1.1.0l.bin` which is then automatically created during `make install` execution

-5. Now Python 3.6.15, download its project source, go to the python download page
+5. Now download Python 3.6.15 project source from its download page
    https://www.python.org/ftp/python/3.6.15
    Find and click the download link, or click:
    https://www.python.org/ftp/python/3.6.15/Python-3.6.15.tar.xz
-   Extract it as directory in the path just clarified above, ensure the owner is the user with 755 permission entirely
+   Extract it as directory in the path just explained above, ensure the owner is the user with 755 permission entirely

 6. Enter into it
    Edit file `Modules/mathmodule.c`, at the beginning of function `sinpi(double x)` at line 69 or so, insert this preprocessor code line and its closing one: